Subodh2044/Final_Project/README.md

 **1. SQUARE:**

 **Segment 1 (Subodh)**
-We judiciously decided that we will explore and understand Airline Passenger Satisfaction Survey dataset by analyzing and creating some dashboards in Tableau.
+We judiciously decided that we will explore and understand Airline Passenger Satisfaction Survey dataset by analyzing and creating dashboards in Tableau.
 Please click the link below to view dashboards. https://public.tableau.com/profile/subodh.byanjankar#!/vizhome/Air_Passengers/Air_Passenger?publish=yes

 **Segment 2 (Shannon)**